 Retire early with a PRSA (Personal Retirement Savings Account)

+So, can I retire at 60 in Ireland?
 Retiring early is not often recommended because the longer you leave your fund, the longer it has the chance to grow.
-Plus, if you invest your fund in an ARF, your fund may run out, as you take withdrawals for longer.
+Plus, if you invest in an ARF, your fund may run out as you take withdrawals for longer.
 You may also get a lower annuity income, as it will need to be paid out for a longer period.

-If you invested in a personal pension and you stop working, you may take benefits whenever you wish from age 60.
+If you invest in a personal pension and you stop working, you may take benefits whenever you wish from age 60.
+So yes, you can retire at 50, 55, 60, 66 or whenever you want.

-You should be able to take early retirement from a defined contribution scheme, any time from age 50, as long as it’s permitted in the rules of the scheme.
+You should be able to take early retirement in Ireland from a defined contribution scheme, any time from age 50, as long as the scheme’s rules permit it.
 The amount of money you will receive will depend on the current value of your fund at that time, along with your service and salary at the date of leaving.
 You can request an explanation of your Leaving Service Options from your scheme.

 Retire early with a defined benefit pension scheme